Cruise Ship Safety: 6 Essential Travel Tips You Need to Know

 When you get onboard for the first time, check out that evacuation map on the back of your cabin door.
 Physically follow the route to your lifeboat station, so you're familiar with where you're going if you have to do it for real.

 If the order comes to abandon ship, follow the instructions of the crew as calmly as you can.
-The captain knows that getting a few hundred people off a ship takes time, he won't wait until the last minute to get you off, so, no need to push and shove and panic.
+The captain knows that getting a few hundred people off a ship takes time.
+He won't wait until the last minute to get you off, so, no need to push and shove and panic.

 Reduce panic in an emergency